pinterest/orion/CONTRIBUTING.md

 - Version of the project you're using.
 - Code (or even better whole projects) which reproduce the issue.
 - Steps which reproduce the issue.
-- Screenshots, GIFs or videos (if relavent).
+- Screenshots, GIFs or videos (if relevent).
 - Stack traces for crashes.
 - Any logs produced.